-

 How often can you check your credit score?

-You can check your credit score as often as you like.
 Doing so will not have an adverse effect on your credit score, since it’s considered a soft inquiry.
-Also, your requests for educational credit scores will not be visible to lenders, and it won’t affect your credit score.
+Also, your requests for your own credit reports and score will not be available to anyone except you.

-Why should I check my credit score?
+Why should I check my credit score and reports?

 There are a handful of reasons you’ll want to check your credit score regularly:

-A missed payment.
+- A missed payment.
 We’re all busy, and sometimes we miss an important loan or credit card payment.
 If this happens, your credit score may drop.

-Identity theft.
+- Identity theft.
 If someone has stolen your identity, they may be using your financial information to make purchases.
 If this happens, contact your credit card company or bank to put a hold on your credit and debit cards immediately.
 You’ll also want to file a report with the local authorities and dispute with the credit bureaus to let them know what happened.

-Inaccuracies in reports.
+- Inaccuracies in reports.
 It’s possible that your credit report might have been wrongfully penalized for something.
 In this case, you want to dispute inaccuracies with each of the three credit bureaus that have issued a report with the mistake.

 While FICO and VantageScore group their credit scores differently, they both use a credit score range from 300 to 850.
 A good credit score is closer to 850, while a bad score is closer to 300.
 Here’s how FICO groups credit scores:

 Although both FICO and VantageScore are used, FICO is the most popular credit score that lenders use to determine your creditworthiness.
+FICO is used by around 80% of lenders, and it is also much older than VantageScore.

 Bottom line